hzeller/pixelpusher-server/README.md

 ```

 As a general suggestion to use it in your own code is to use include this
-library as a sub-module in github
+library as a sub-module in git, e.g. here checking it out in a sub-directory
+`pp-server` in your project:

 ```
      git submodule add https://github.com/hzeller/pixelpusher-server pp-server
 ```

 For an example how to do this, check out the
-[RGBMatrix implementation][rpi-matrix-pixelpusher] using this library.
+[RGBMatrix implementation][rpi-matrix-pixelpusher] using this library as a
+sub-module and how it is referenced in the Makefile.

 #### Network UDP packet size
 The `PPOptions::udp_packet_size` parameter specifies the size of the allowed